-Security posture for a documentation-first IT product company.
+Security posture for an MSP operations product company.

-Prospective customers and reviewers can use this security summary as a starting point for TAHAI Web Services, TAHAI IT Docs, Client View role boundaries, and responsible disclosure.
+Prospective customers and reviewers can use this security summary as a starting point for TAHAI Web Services, Operational Intelligence, PSA, IT Docs, role boundaries, and responsible disclosure.

 Security principles